 I want to live in a city that leads the way.
 I want my city to design infrastructure for people that makes women confident to travel by whatever means is appropriate, on foot or cycling, and — most importantly — I want my children to be able to move freely in their neighbourhood.

-I highlight that I am a mother, not just because I want to encourage more women using bicycles to get around town, but more so because I want to emphasize that I am not a whole bunch of images that enshroud the stereotypical people who use bikes to get around: male, hardcore, clad in spandex, or some kind of evangelical hippy.
+I highlight that I am a mother, not just because I want to encourage more women using bicycles to get around town, but more so because I want to emphasize that I am not a whole bunch of other stereotypes that enshroud people who use a bike to get around: male, hardcore, clad in spandex, or some kind of evangelical hippy.
 I am “just” a mom.
 When you see me at preschool drop-off or school pick-up or taking my kids to dance or swimming lessons, I am still that mom who needs a shower, craves eating spicy food again, and really enjoys a glass of wine at night.
 I am not whoever you think I am, I am just me.
 I am not “hardcore”.
 I am not “a diehard environmentalist”.
 I am not a “pariah”.
-Sure, I like to ride bikes, but mostly I am just me and I use a cargo bike to move in my city, with my kids.
+Sure, I like to ride bikes, but mostly I am just me and I use a cargo bike to move in my city.

 My educational background informs my perspective: I am an educator with a background in studying how the body works (“Physiology”) and how health intersects with society (“Social Studies of Medicine”).
 I am not an engineer.
 I am not a planner.
-(Admittedly, I am married to one.)
-Through writing at thismombikes.net I hope to learn more about the processes that inform how I am able to (safely) move through my city.
+(Admittedly, I live with one.)
+Through writing at ThisMomBikes.net I hope to learn more about the processes that inform how I am able to (safely) move through my city.